-During MacKenzie's inaugural season in Storrs in 2013-14, the Huskies posted a six-win improvement from the prior year.
+During MacKenzie's inaugural season in Storrs in 2013-14, the Huskies posted a six-win improvement from the prior year, the third-best mark in the NCAA.
 The signature win of the campaign came at home on Feb.
 9, 2014, when UConn blanked then-No. 7 Boston College at Freitas Ice Forum for the program's first win over a ranked opponent since 2010.

 MacKenzie's charges also excelled in the classroom during his first season, with UConn placing 12 student-athletes on the Women's Hockey East All-Academic Squad.

 For the 2012-13 season, MacKenzie served as the assistant women's coach at Ohio State.
 The Buckeyes posted a 19-15-3 and fourth place finish in the WCHA.
 The 19 wins marked the second best win total in program history and the team reached as high as number six in the USCHO poll; the highest in program history.

 Prior to joining the OSU staff, MacKenzie spent a two-year stint as the head coach for his alma mater at Niagara University, a year before the program was discontinued by the university.
 In two seasons, the Purple Eagles registered a 23-31-10 record, including two second place finishes in the CHA.

 MacKenzie coached on the men's side for his first eight seasons at UMass-Lowell.
 During those eight seasons, the Riverhawks experienced three 20-win seasons and were the Hockey East Tournament runner ups in 2009.